Charlie-Yi-2002/IEM_Session_Logs/README.md

-Prompt to generate session logs (using ChatGPT o4-mini) ...
+Prompt to generate session logs (using ChatGPT o3 until hit rate limit -> o4-mini) ...

 I want you to generate session logs between an enterprise/corporate worker and an internal llm agent.
 These people will be asking work related questions, but they will not be asking the llm agent to do